northbridge-sys/en-lsl-framework/README.md

 }
 ```

+However, if an event is added to LSL and isn't part of the Xi framework (there is no event handler in the event-handlers directory), it's safe to add it manually in the state.

-If you need to define any preprocessor values *other* than event definitions, make sure you do so *above* the `main.lsl` `#include` line:
+If you need to define any preprocessor values *other* than event definitions, make sure you do so *above* the `main.lsl` `#include` line.

+Here's an example of a script that basically does nothing but log events (via TRACE):

 ```
 #define XI_ALL_ENABLE_XILOG

+#include "xi-lsl-framework/libraries.lsl"

+default
+{
-#include "xi-lsl-framework/main.lsl"
+    #include "xi-lsl-framework/event-handlers.lsl"
+}
 ```

 ## Function Reference